futurice/freesound-android/README.md

 # Building

-To build the app, you will need a Freesound API key and store it in the file: `<repo>/app/freesound-api.properties`, as per:
+To build the app, you will need a Freesound API key stored in the file: `<repo>/app/freesound-api.properties`, as per:

 ```
 freesound.api.key=yourapikeyvaluegoeshere